alecwest/resume-website/README.md

 # Notes:

+## OAuth Configuration

+There is a workaround in place in `main.ts` to support working in both a local dev environment (with localhost redirects) and production (with my actual website).

 ## Permissions

 Within the `resumewebsite-staging` User Pool, users that are part of the `cognito:groups` group `entry/edit/any` will be able to create, edit, and delete entries.
 This is essentially an ADMIN group.